yhc-666/MultiagentLogic/README.md

 # MultiagentLogic
-- This project is the implementatiom of logic sover engine in which reasoning paths are retrievable.
+- This project implements logic solver engines in which reasoning paths are retrievable.
 - Can refer to `sample_data/` for input and output format.

 ## Project Structure